Horseshoe Inn, SE1 3QP

 - Mon-Sat: noon-midnight; Sun: noon-10:30pm

 Small pub with real ale near Guy's Hospital and London Bridge Station.
 The decor inside is heavily focused on bare wood, and the interior is broken up by wooden screens with glass panes.
 There's a dartboard to the right of the bar.

-Kake first visited on a Sunday afternoon in May 2009.
-When I arrived a little before 5pm there were just a couple of other customers in.
-Music was playing; when I arrived it was relatively quiet and sounded sort of Portishead-like.
-It got more bizarre, and louder, while I was there.
+We've visited several times now, most recently in June 2019.
+On a Sunday early evening in May 2009, there were just a couple of other customers in at 5pm.
+Music was playing, ranging from relatively quiet sort of Portishead-like when we arrived to louder and more bizarre later on.
 On another visit on a Friday early evening in November 2011, tables were at a premium (not helped by a large reserved area) but there was standing room at the bar, and a little hovering eventually gained us somewhere to sit.

 They used to do Mongolian food (see old version of this page for an assessment), but as of early 2014 this is no more.
-The menu is now a fairly standard pub food selection.
+They now do pub food and pizzas.